MohdYahyaMahmodi/image-forge/readme.md

 open index.html
 ```

-No server setup or complex configuration required!
+No server setup or complex configuration required.
 Image Forge runs entirely in your browser, ensuring a hassle-free setup process.

-## 💻 Usage
+## Usage

 1. **Upload Images**:
    - Drag and drop images onto the designated area, or